Lightos1/Status-Monitor-Deux/README.md

 - CTCaer for Hekate from which I took max17050.h and calculation formulas for reading battery stats from max17050 chip
 - Lightos for providing German translation

 Huge part of new code relative to Status Monitor Overlay was written with Claude.
-SMD file design is 100% my own.
+SMD and SMSE files design is 100% my own.

 # Troubleshooting: